 Digital Media Staff

 Vicki Hammarstedt is the digital media director for kdmcBerkeley.
 An entrepreneur with a passion for all things digital, Vicki has had an eclectic career as a technology teacher, the developer of a charter school, co-founder of an e-commerce company, and as the business director in the telecom industry.
-She currently designs multimedia training programs bringing the latest digital technologies and innovations in storytelling to career professionals throughout the world.
-When not recruiting savvy, smart industry leaders and academics as partners to support the digital media programming, she can be found bicycle touring or bee keeping.
+She currently designs and produces multimedia training programs bringing the latest technologies and innovations in storytelling to career professionals throughout the world.
+When not recruiting savvy, smart industry leaders and academics as partners to support the new media programming, she can be found bicycle touring or bee keeping.

 Flynn May is media program specialist with kdmcBerkeley.

 Our instructors are luminaries from academia and industry.
 They are award-winning storytellers in all things digital with practical experiences in multimedia, visual journalism, social media, data visualization and digital publishing.

 Máire P. Walsh is a social media instructor for kdmcBerkeley, in addition to her position as Digital Strategy Director at Subdirect.
 She oversees digital media marketing including content strategy, social media, and call-to-action marketing for digital media priorities.
 She also works with clients on custom digital products and works closely with key partners in social media and technology industries to ensure client success.
 Máire went from managing circulation for a lifestyle magazine to leading a team that helped build retail sales and partnerships for over 70 national magazines at the Independent Press Association.
 Máire has been featured in Folio, Audience Marketing, Publishing Executive, The Irish Times, and Yahoo Finance and is a regular speaker at media industry conferences on audience development and engagement strategies.